 Below is the same regardless if I do option A or option B

-3:00 – 5:00pm By mid afternoon, my brain shuts down.
-I get very little done work wise in the afternoons.
-I used to fight it and make myself power through afternoons, but I realized that was a total waste of my time.
+3:00 – 5:00pm By mid-afternoon, my brain shuts down.
+I get very little done work-wise in the afternoons.
+I’ve tried to fight it and make myself power through afternoons.
+But I realized that was a total waste of my time.
 I start to get easily distracted and restless sitting still.

 8:00 – 10:00pm I almost always doing some work in the evenings.
-I tend to get really focused during this time and am really productive.
+This is usually the time where I am laser-focused and really productive.
 I like to blast through and clear my inbox, check off those last couple things on my to-do list and make my schedule for the next day.

-Over the past couple of years, I have stayed at a handful of AirBnB’s and saved a ton of money.
+Over the past couple of years, I have stayed at a handful of Airbnb’s and saved a ton of money.
 I’ve been able to rent an entire house, condo and apartment instead of a room at a hotel.
-If you want to stay at an AirBnb, here’s a coupon for $30 off your first stay anywhere!
+If you want to stay at an Airbnb, here’s a coupon for $40 off your first stay anywhere!
 Can you tell I’m longing to travel and work from anywhere?!

 What I work on each day